nguyendylan164-droid/4337-Project-2/devlog.md

 Session 5 -
 12/8/2025
 5:45 PM

 In this session, I will finally implement "find_exit/2," which takes a list of actions and an unbound parameter, which uses DFS to find the exit.
 So far, this project has been going smoothly, and it requires me to think logically.

+6:47 PM
+Implementing "find_exit/2" was harder than I expected, but I completed it.
+Some challenges I faced were getting the bound and unbound cases to work for "find_exit/2".
+My solution was to create separate predicates for each case, using "nonvar" and "var" to distinguish between bound and unbound parameters, respectively.
+I ran tests to ensure that my program is working properly.
+This project made me more familiar with Prolog programming logic.
+This might be my last session, but I might do some polishing.